markandre13/makehuman.js/README.md

 ## Current Status

-* Have a look at [build 2023-04-16](https://markandre13.github.io/makehuman.js/) with toad.js from master branch
+* Have a look at [build 2023-05-07](https://markandre13.github.io/makehuman.js/) with toad.js from master branch
 * Morph mesh
 * Pose skeleton and adjust mesh
+* Select one of 32 pre-defined facial expressions
 * Render a proxy mesh instead of the basemesh
 * Export the mesh with rig and texture coordinates as Collada for Blender
 * Nothing else... 😅